 For More Info

 To learn more about some of my adventures in Korea, including a trip to an abandoned amusement park, check out some of the highlights below!
 There is also a small list that highlights some of the hilarities you might encounter during everyday life in the Republic of Korea.

-—Don’t be surprised if a Korean asks you what your blood type is.
+—Don’t be surprised if a Korean asks you your blood type.
 Many people believe this tells a lot about a person, comparable to zodiac signs in America.

 —As mentioned before, there are rooms, or “bongs,” that are used for various reasons.
 Noraebongs, or singing rooms, always make for impromptu Karaoke parties where some of my favorite memories in Korea were made.
 There are also DVD-bongs, Wii-bongs, and the all-important PC-bong.
 Cheap entertainment?
 Yes, please!